 Calibration (standard calibration)

 If you plan to do quantitative analysis, the elements to be analyzed need to be previously calibrated.
-We can do the calibrations for you or you can do it yourself, after a proper training.
+We can do the calibrations for you or you can do it yourself, after proper training.
 The choice is up to you.
-However, if you want to do your own calibrations, you have to consider that calibration is not trivial and usually requires some experience before doing it, therefore, a proper training is needed.
-We recommend that new users and beginners, to have the calibration made by us.
+However, if you want to do your own calibrations, you have to consider that calibration is not trivial and usually requires some experience before doing it, therefore, proper training is needed.
+We recommend that new users and beginners have the calibration made by us.
 Frequent (experienced) users, by request, can be trained to do standard calibrations for their routine work.

 How do I get my EPMA reports/data?

 The EPMA reports will be sent via e-mail.
-If very big data file, a zip archive will be sent to you using the free-share wetranfer.com link, where up to 2 Gb of data can be sent.
+If a very big data file, a zip archive will be sent to you using the free-share wetranfer.com link, where up to 2 Gb of data can be sent.
 For additional questions relating to the file transfer, contact the lab manager.

 When can I have my samples back?